GousosGas/DetectorRestApi/readme.md

-This is my solution for the device detector challenge.
-It is a REST Api that stores user's public ip, device information and his OS.
+A REST Api that stores user's public ip, device information and his OS.